huggingface/blog/unsung-heroes.md

 ## Use-Case

-> An automatically updated, visually enabled, semantic search for a dynamic data source for free
+> An automatically updated, visually enabled, semantic search for a dynamic data source, for free

 It’s easy to imagine multiple scenarios where this is useful: